-Fyre Festival Co-Founder Billy McFarland Sentenced In Manhattan
+Fyre Festival Co-Founder Billy McFarland Sentenced To 6 Years In Prison

 Last month, the defense approached the court with hat in hand, supplementing its earlier sentencing arguments with an 11-page letter and the findings of two mental health professionals who shared their estimations of McFarland's mental health and state of mind.
 "We come to the Court in a difficult posture, given Billy's commission of additional crimes after entering his original guilty plea," his attorneys wrote in the letter.
 "We know that this case has taken turns the Court could never have predicted," they concluded, in part.
 "Nor could counsel."

-On Oct.
-3, the prosecutors submitted their own 37-page sentencing recommendation, requesting that McFarland receive a prison sentence of roughly between 11 and 14 years.
+The prosecutors submitted their own 37-page sentencing recommendation on Oct.
+3, requesting that McFarland receive a prison sentence of between 11 and 14 years.
 "For the past five years, the defendant has been the consummate con artist.
 The defendant's actions reveal a profoundly greedy, self-absorbed man focused exclusively on himself," the government charged.

 But while the criminal prong of post-Fyre life for McFarland has reached its conclusion, the civil cases against McFarland and the wider Fyre crew continue.

-A class-action civil suit continues to wind its way through court, brought by hopeful festival against Fyre Media, its investors, McFarland, Fyre's chief management officer, Grant Margolin, and rapper Ja Rule (born Jeffrey Atkins), who was originally described as one of the festival's co-organizers.
+A class-action civil suit continues to wind its way through court, brought by hopeful festival attendees against Fyre Media; its investors; McFarland; Fyre's chief management officer, Grant Margolin; and rapper Ja Rule (born Jeffrey Atkins), who was originally described as one of the festival's co-organizers.

 The most recent movement in the class-action suit was an argument to keep Ja Rule as a defendant in the case.
-The rapper's defense team had recently argued for him to be dismissed from the suit, denying his culpability or involvement in the specific charges brought in the class action suit.
+The rapper's defense team had recently argued for him to be dismissed from the suit, denying his culpability or involvement in the specific charges brought in the class-action suit.
 They argued that McFarland had "hijacked Atkins' artistic vision and used his name, notoriety, connections, and artistic abilities, causing Atkins harm."

 Ja Rule had previously reached a settlement with two other Fyre attendees, avoiding $5 million in damages awarded to plaintiffs.